 The State imposes an auto rental tax on any rental or use in New York State of a passenger car with a gross vehicle weight of 9,000 pounds or less that has seating capacity for nine or fewer passengers.
-The current tax rate is five percent on charges for the rental.
 Legislation enacted with the 2002-03 State Budget increased the amount of revenue that flows to the Trust Fund by shifting the auto rental tax receipts from the General Fund to the Trust Fund, effective April 1, 2002.
+Legislation in the 2009-10 Enacted Budget increased the auto rental tax from 5 percent to 6 percent.
+There is also a MTA supplemental tax of 5 percent imposed on passenger car rentals within the MCTD.
+Revenues from this supplemental tax are directed to the MTA.